Grants for individuals

 Playwrights: Mid-Career Artists McKnight Advancement Grants and the Advanced Artists McKnight National Residency and Commission, administered by the Playwrights’ Center

-Theater Artists: McKnight Theater Artist Fellowships, administered by the Playwrights’ Center
+Theater Artists: McKnight Theater Artist Fellowships, at the Playwrights’ Center

-Visual Artists: McKnight Artist Fellowships for Visual Artists, administered by the Minneapolis College of Art and Design
+Visual Artists: McKnight Artist Fellowships for Visual Artists at the Minneapolis College of Art and Design

 Visual Arts Fund - A grant program established by Midway Contemporary Art with support from The Andy Warhol Foundation for the Visual Arts.